esmeobrien/my-nc-knews/README.md

 Data has been provided for both testing and development environments so you will need to write a seed function to seed your database.
 You should think about how you will write your seed file to use either test data or dev data depending on the environment that you're running in.

 1. You should have separate tables for topics, articles, users and comments, and you will need to think carefully about the order in which you seed your data.

-- Each topic should have:
+- Each topic should have: DONE

   - `slug` field which is a unique string that acts as the table's primary key
   - `description` field which is a string giving a brief description of a given topic

-- Each user should have:
+- Each user should have: DONE

   - `username` which is the primary key & unique
   - `avatar_url`
   - `name`

-- Each article should have:
+- Each article should have: DONE
   - `article_id` which is the primary key
   - `title`
   - `body`